awesome-pro/neon-website/content/docs/guides/phoenix.md

    mix deps.get
    ```

-6. Seed the Neon database with the following command:
+6. Seed the Unique database with the following command:

    ```bash
    mix ecto.create